salomonsa/Fiverr-GPT-content-creator/README.md

 5. If you want to change the amount of minutes the program waits between finishing the upload of a video and starting to generate and upload the next one, you can go to the variable minutes in the main.py file and change it there (it is a float so decimals are allowed).

-6. DON'T delete the data folder.

-7. Put inside the music and video folders the music and videos you want to use.
+6. Create the following 3 folders on your directory: music, video, data.
+Put inside the music and video folders the music and videos you want to use.
+Never delete the data folder.

-8. All videos, titles, descriptions and tags are saved in the output folder, each on their own folder following the name pattern Folder1, Folder2, etc. Inside each of these folders, like Folder1 for example, there will be the following: video.mp4 title.txt description.txt and tags.txt each representing their respective attributes according to their file names.
+7. All videos, titles, descriptions and tags are saved in the output folder, each on their own folder following the name pattern Folder1, Folder2, etc. Inside each of these folders, like Folder1 for example, there will be the following: video.mp4 title.txt description.txt and tags.txt each representing their respective attributes according to their file names.

-9. Just tell me if there's anything not going well or lacking! :)
+8. Just tell me if there's anything not going well or lacking! :)